-Like many women, I just LOVE to shop and whenever and where ever I travel I try to allocated plenty of time to engage in many different types of retail fun; window shopping, outlet excursions, scouring the flea markets and hitting the famed shopping streets such as Rodeo Drive, Via della Spiga, the Kurfurstendamm, the Champs-Elysees and Fifth Ave.
-High-end or low-end items, designer goods or trendy seasonal fashion, I have a "thing" for clothes, especially shoes.
+Like many women, I just LOVE to shop and whenever, and where I travel, I try to allocated plenty of time to engage in many different types of retail fun: window shopping, outlet excursions, scouring the flea markets and hitting the famed shopping streets such as Rodeo Drive, Via della Spiga, the Kurfurstendamm, the Champs-Elysees and Fifth Ave.
+High-end or low-end items, designer goods or trendy seasonal fashion, I have a thing for clothes, especially shoes.

 Because of this shopping lust, I have had to develop a knack for bargain shopping or I would be deeply in debt.
-I like to keep up with the seasonal trends but feel more comfortable in classic clothes.
+I like to keep up with the seasonal trends, but feel more comfortable in classic clothes.
 My signature style is timeless simplicity with interesting or trendy accessories.
 Updating my shoe collection is the best way I keep my look current.
-Yes; I LOVE SHOES!
+Yes; I love shoes!
 Likewise, I am drawn to the high-low look which combines expensive items and low end pieces.
 I am of the opinion the "all high-end" look is on the way out.

 On my last trip to California, one of my stops was a quick trip to Los Angeles to do some reconnaissance of the LA Fashion District, have two meetings, one with a fashion designer and another with a marketing rep about developing my upcoming AstridTravel clothing/accessories brand and of course, do some "bargain" shopping.
-After two and one half days of pounding the pavement through the maze of streets, shops and warehouses, I felt like I had discovered why so many young, trendy shoppers like the Fashion District.
+After two and a half days of pounding the pavement through the maze of streets, shops and warehouses, I felt like I had discovered why so many young, trendy shoppers like the Fashion District.

 Now for what I bought: